AtlasGondal/check-even-odd-in-ADA/README.md

-# check_even_odd_in_ADA
+# Check Even/Odd in Ada Language
-This small program will get a number as input from users and will tell; it's even or odd!
+This is very simple program which will get a number from users and will output; either, it's even or odd!